-- Can my employer require that I get the vaccine? - Whether an employer may require or mandate COVID-19 vaccination is a matter of state or other applicable law.
-If an employer requires employees to provide proof that they have received a COVID-19 vaccination from a pharmacy or their own healthcare provider, the employer cannot mandate that the employee provide any medical information as part of the proof. - Will my vaccination status be kept confidential? - Employers can ask for proof of vaccination, but this information must be kept confidential and stored separately from the employee's personnel files. - Will my employer provide paid time off for vaccination and recovery from potential side effects? - Employers may provide paid leave so you can get a vaccine.
-Some federal laws may require leave and some employers may be paid for allowing you to take time off. - The Biden administration is strongly encouraging all employers to offer paid time off for vaccination and announced that small and medium-sized agencies will be reimbursed for giving employees paid time off to get vaccinated. - If your employer is not offering paid time off, locate clinics and pharmacies outside of traditional hours. - Will those who are vaccinated be assigned to work with people diagnosed with COVID-19 more frequently? - No. If you are vaccinated, you should not be disproportionally assigned to individuals who have tested positive for COVID-19.
+- Can my employer require that I get the vaccine? - Yes.
+Your employer may require vaccination.
+Exemptions may be allowed in some cases, depending on your employer's policies and the specific regulations governing your employer. - Will my vaccination status be kept confidential? - Employers can ask for proof of vaccination, but this information must be kept confidential and stored separately from the employee's personnel files. - Will my employer provide paid time off for vaccination and recovery from potential side effects? - Employers may provide paid leave so you can get a vaccine.
+Some federal laws may require leave and some employers may be paid for allowing you to take time off. - The Biden administration is strongly encouraging all employers to offer paid time off for vaccination and announced that small and medium-sized agencies will be reimbursed for giving employees paid time off to get vaccinated. - If your employer is not offering paid time off, you may be able to locate clinics and pharmacies that will administer the vaccine outside of traditional hours. - Will those who are vaccinated be assigned to work with people diagnosed with COVID-19 more frequently? - No. If you are vaccinated, you should not be disproportionally assigned to individuals who have tested positive for COVID-19.
 Vaccination status should not affect your work assignments.